SyncholisticMG/gh/workspace.md

 THE LEVELS OF AWARENESS
 1.
-THE OCEAN OF AWARENESS &mdash; THE UNIVERSAL HOLOGRAM The consciousness outside of time we can call it the OCEAN OF AWARENESS - THE UNIVERSAL HOLOGRAM -  that has the individual universal experience within.
+THE ocean of awareness &mdash; THE UNIVERSAL HOLOGRAM The consciousness outside of time we can call it the ocean of awareness - THE UNIVERSAL HOLOGRAM -  that has the individual universal experience within.
 The universal experience will become a microbeing on a celestial planet that chooses forgetfulness to become finite as part of a universal evolving experience.
 We can call that the AVATAR which operates as many I AMs inside and outside of time.
-The consciousness flow in the Ocean of Awareness allows the data to go from wave to particle, the celestial medium to the DNA experience.
+The consciousness flow in the ocean of awareness allows the data to go from wave to particle, the celestial medium to the DNA experience.
-The Ocean of Awareness is the implicate order.
+The ocean of awareness is the implicate order.
 There are different Oceans of Awareness in other universes, many implicate orders, as every universe creates different agendas,